- IFBC format is a two person team, fishing for two days, total combined weight, live release tournament on Rainy River or Rainy Lake.

 - There will be a limited field of 60 paid Teams for the Tournament and entries were accepted as follows:

-- Captains of teams #1 through #60 who finish tournament will be offered team numbers for the following year’s tournament corresponding with their final position, provided the entry fee of $500 is received no later than December 31st.
-Any positions not filled by such due date will be open to public for entry.
-Entries will be updated to website January 15th.
+- Captains of teams 1 through 55 will be offered team numbers for the following year’s tournament corresponding with their final position provided that the full entry fee of $500.00 is received or postmarked no later than December 31st.
+Any positions not filled by the December 31st deadline will be opened to the through a lottery draw.

-- If the captain of a team that is offered a spot chooses not to fish, the offer will then be made to the qualifying partner.
-If the partner accepts the offer the partner then becomes team captain.
+- If a Captain is offered a spot and chooses not to fish, the offer will then be made to the qualifying partner.
+If the partner accepts the offer then the partner becomes team captain.
 The new captain must fish as captain of the team in order to hold the team number and qualifying spot.

-- The IFBC board of directors reserve the right to expand the field without going to the waiting list.
+- The IFBC board of reserves the right to expand the field without going to the waiting list.

 - If, after competition has been started, a team captain or partner is unable to continue for medical, family or other justified reasons, the remaining team member will be given the option of selecting a replacement angler.
 The replacement angler must not have been on tournament waters during competition.
 The Director of Tournament Operations must be advised of and approve any angler replacements.